danma23/suggestgrid-net/API.md

 ## Recommnedation Methods
-Recommnedation methods are for getting recommended items, or recommended users from SuggestGrid.
+Recommnedation methods are for getting recommended items for users, or recommended users for items.
 [Recommendations documentation](http://www.suggestgrid.com/docs/recommendations) is available for an overview.

 ### Gets Recommended Users